Shivateja3/Capstone-Project-606/Project_Files/Project_Report.md

 # Model Preparation

-Since this task involves classification, the chosen models are classifiers, including **Logistic Regression**, **Linear SVM**, **Random Forest**, **Decision Tree**, and **Gradient Boosting**.
+Since this task involves classification, the chosen models are classifiers, including **Logistic Regression**, **Linear SVM**, **Random Forest**, **Decision Tree**, and **Gradient Boosting** and **GPT3**.
 Google Colab served as the development environment due to its convenience in importing packages.
 For testing and validation, 20% and 10% of the dataset were utilized

 ## 10. Classifier Evaluation:

  Created a function  which evaluates the performance of multiple classifiers using word embeddings (Word2Vec) on a test dataset.
 It trains each classifier, makes predictions on the test dataset and calculates evaluation metrics and stores them in a dictionary.

+ The project evaluated multiple models, each with distinct characteristics and strengths for text classification tasks.
+Logistic Regression served as a reliable baseline model, demonstrating effectiveness for high-dimensional sparse data.
+Linear SVM showcased its robustness in handling text data with its margin-based classification approach.
+Random Forest, as an ensemble method, effectively captured complex patterns while maintaining interpretability.
+Decision Tree provided insights into decision-making paths, although its generalization was limited compared to ensemble methods.
+Gradient Boosting demonstrated its ability to capture non-linear relationships through iterative learning.
+Finally, GPT-3, with its advanced generative capabilities, offered contextual analysis and nuanced language handling, enhancing the interpretability of text classification results.

 ##  Assessment metrics: